andycroll/andycroll.com/_posts/2021/2021-08-02-dont-call-replacement-classes-new.md

 Where the non-namespace implementation is called, change it to call the implementation in the deprecated namespace.
 Then deploy and ensure that the application is working as expected and that the non-namespaced version of the code is not called or enqueued anywhere.

-Now you're free to reimplement in the correct (and future) location.
+Now you can implement the new, improved approach in the correctly named location.

 ```ruby
 class DoThingJob